 Heart disease is categorized as being any disorder that affects the heart's ability to function normally.
 The most common types of heart conditions include:

-- Angina: Chest pain or discomfort that usually occurs with activity or stress.
-Angina may feel like indigestion – or like an elephant just tromped on your chest – and is due to poor blood flow through the blood vessels in the heart.
+- Angina is chest pain or discomfort that usually occurs with activity or stress.
+Angina may feel like indigestion (or like an elephant just tromped on your chest) and is due to poor blood flow through the blood vessels in the heart.

-- Coronary artery disease: America's No.1 killer, coronary artery disease, affects more than 13 million Americans and is a result of plaque buildup in your arteries, which blocks blood flow and heightens the risk for heart attack and stroke.
+- Coronary artery disease is the most common type of heart condition and affects more than 13 million Americans each year - killing more than 385,000 people annually.
+Coronary artery disease is a result of plaque buildup in your arteries, which blocks blood flow and heightens the risk for heart attack and stroke.

-- Atrial fibrillation: Atrial fibrillation is a very common form of arrhythmia or irregular heart rhythm disease that causes the atria, the upper chambers of the heart, to contract abnormally.
+- Atrial fibrillation is a common form of arrhythmia (irregular or abnormal heart rhythm) that causes the atria, upper chambers of the heart, to contract abnormally.

 - Valvular stenosis occurs when there is narrowing, stiffening, thickening, fusion or blockage of one or more valves of your heart.

-- Cardiomegaly: The cause of cardiomegaly (or an enlarged heart) can have various causes.
-But it's usually caused by high blood pressure (hypertension) or coronary artery disease.
+Cardiomegaly, an enlarged heart, can have various causes, but is usually brought on by high blood pressure (hypertension) or coronary artery disease.

 Cardiomyopathy is a progressive heart disease in which the heart is abnormally enlarged, thickened and/or rigid.
 As a result, the heart muscle's ability to pump blood is weakened, often causing heart failure and the backup of blood into the lungs or the rest of the body.